 Open/Closed Model

 Using this urban systems model, it has been shown that communities that are open and remain socially connected (heterogeneous with overlapping and open social networks) are more responsive to outside intervention, whilst communities that are too open and chaotic (heterogeneous without overlapping social networks) or too closed (homogenous and tight social networks) are either less able to respond to intervention or will not allow interventions (4, 5).
 The model has informed the social science component of HPTN 071 (PopART) from the outset and played a role in this analysis and findings.
+The disciplinary origins of this approach are broad and include social anthropology, sociology, economics, architecture and public health.

 Qualitative Data Sources – Activities and Methods

 The first social science research activity carried out in all communities used a Broad Brush Survey (BBS) approach (6).
 In HPTN 071 (PopART), the BBS fieldwork was carried out in 2012-2013 concurrent with a rapid population census and community engagement processes and prior to implementation of the trial intervention and enrolment of the primary outcome evaluation cohort.
 The sequence of methods used in the BBS were: group discussions with health committees; transect walks spiralling out from the health facility to community boundaries; structured observations of the health facility, entry/exit points, transport depots, water points, recreational and commercial spaces (for example, video clubs, bars, hair salons, markets, churches), and additional night and weekend observations; group discussions with men and women in different age groups and from different geographical zones; and key informant interviews with people knowledgeable about HIV.
 Participants were also asked an open question about “what kind of place is this?” to gain a local understanding of community characteristics.
+All activities in the BBS were conducted using semi-structured observation sheets and interactive open-ended discussion guides.
+Interviews and group discussion were audio recorded and photos taken throughout activities.

 The second main activity was to document community response to the trial, encompassing intervention and research implementation, community response and participation.
 We also responded to unanticipated events (for example, a cholera epidemic), changes in HIV national guidelines (a shift to universal treatment) and intervention challenges (for example, slow linkage to HIV care).
 Labelled as “Story of the Trial”, this activity was carried out from 2014 to 2018, stretching from the start of the intervention (January 2014) to a period following the end of the intervention (December 2017).
 Qualitative methods included mainly structured observations of the intervention, the research and community engagement at the health facility and in the community, group discussions and in-depth interviews with intervention and/or research household members.
 In the non-intervention (arm C) communities, data collection was limited to observations of the research implementation, the health facility, community engagement and any events of relevance (for example, national guideline changes).
-A centralised data management strategy across countries was used to enter, collate and review data for quality and themes.
+Again, semi-structured observation sheets were used to record observations and open-ended interactive discussion guides to structure discussions, Researchers audio-recorded interactions with community members and took photos of all research activities.
+After field activities were completed, researchers completed reflection documents to note any additional observations from discussions.
+A centralised data management strategy across countries was used to enter, collate, and review data for quality and themes.